Editorial Policies

 Screening for Plagiarism

-The manuscript that submitted into this journal will be screened for plagiarism using Turnitin with a maximum of 10% similarity index.
+The manuscript that submitted into this journal will be screened for plagiarism using iThenticate with a maximum of 10% similarity index.

 Article Submission Charges and Article Processing Charges (APCs)